Laughing-q/MTCNN_pytorch/README.md

 # MTCNN_pytorch
-The difference from the paper is adding batch normalize after convolution.
+The difference from the paper is adding batch normalization after convolution.

 ## prerequisites